bachwehbi/data-systems/tutorials/working_with_spark.md

 * `ts`: with `date_time` column converted into a timestamp (`DateType`)
 * `day`: with `date_time` column converted into `dd-MM-yyy` format.

-We will use the following function:
+We will use the following function (assuming Spark version >= v2.2):
 * `to_timestamp`: casts a String formatted date time into a `DateType` object using an optionally provided format.
+This function is new in version 2.2.
 * `date_format`: converts a `DateType` into a String in the specified format.

 ```